-Split up into multiple parts, Final Fantasy VII Remake feels like less of a remake and more like some weird science project cooked up in the basement of Square Enix’s offices.
+Split up into multiple parts, Final Fantasy VII Remake feels like less of a remake and more of a weird science project cooked up in the basement of Square Enix’s offices.

-The first part released in 2020 for PS4 and pretty much blew everyone away with its approach to updating the PlayStation classic.
+The first part was released in 2020 for PS4 and pretty much blew everyone away with its updates to the PlayStation classic.

 Horizon Zero Dawn